5150brien/retsdk/README.md

 ### Initialize a client

-Create a new RETSConnection instance to connect to a RETS server and load account options.
+Create a new RETSConnection instance to connect to a RETS server.

 ##### Example
 ```python